Shop in Featured Banner above is Page & Panel in Toronto, Canada

-Almost all bookstores at least sell some comic books so if you don’t have options in your area, make sure to check them out.
+Almost all bookstores at least sell some comic books, graphic novels, and manga so if you don’t have options in your area, make sure to check them out.

 A lot of people don’t realize this but you can get comics for free legally through your local library.
 Over the years, libraries have expanded greatly to include comic books on their shelves so you can get a number of amazing titles for LITERALLY NO MONEY.